 The American Civil War’s sesquicentennial has a special significance to the Williamsburg area.
 The Battle of Williamsburg was the first major conflict of the Peninsula Campaign, and, on May 5, 1862, more than 70,000 Union and Confederate forces attacked and counterattacked just southeast of town.
 The next day General McClellan’s Army of the Potomac marched down Duke of Gloucester Street and occupied Williamsburg.

-Please go to the Williamsburg Civil War Events calendar for a complete listing.
+Please go to the Williamsburg Civil War Events for a complete listing.